lucasgaldinos/gpu_accelerated/first_draft.md

 #### 2.3.3 Tabu Search (Reference Only)

 Memory-based search preventing cycling through short-term tabu lists and aspiration criteria [cite: Glover, TS for routing].
 Complex memory management adds implementation overhead with marginal GPU benefit for TCC scope.

+> [!warning] The citations should be here for the papers. (must cite who implemented it and the article from [refs.bib](../gpu_accelerated/documentation/refs.bib))
 > **TS described for completeness in literature review, not implemented in TCC.**

 ---

 ### 2.4 Parallelization Strategies for Metaheuristics

+> [!warning] The citations should be here for the papers. (must cite who implemented it and the article from [refs.bib](../gpu_accelerated/documentation/refs.bib))
+> This is NOT bibliographical review.
+This is a methodology introduction or something.

 The design and implementation of parallel metaheuristic algorithms requires careful consideration of the relationship between parallel execution models, hardware constraints, and solution quality.
 This section examines GPU and CPU parallelism models, analyzes three fundamental parallelization patterns, discusses GPU memory constraints for routing problems, and addresses the performance trade-offs inherent in parallel metaheuristic implementations.